-Source: Department of Public Expenditure and Reform Databank1
+Source: Department of Public Expenditure and Reform Databank

 - Two out of every three people employed in the public service work in either health or education.
-In 2017, there were approximately 109,000 people employed in the health sector and 100,000 people employed in the education sector. - Employment is still lower in all sectors than in 2008 apart from education.
+In 2018, there were approximately 113,000 people employed in the health sector and 104,000 people employed in the education sector. - Employment is now higher than in 2008 in the civil service, education, health and non-commercial state agency sectors.
+Employment remains lower than 2008 in the justice, defence and local authority sectors.

-$^{^{\}rm 10}$ $\,$ Figures are for end of year, apart from 2017 which is for Q2 $\,$
+$^{\rm 10}$ $\,$ Figures are for end of year, apart from 2018 which is for Q2 $\,$

-While numbers employed in the public service have varied over the last decade, as a proportion of the total workforce they have stayed relatively constant
+While numbers employed in the public service have varied over the last decade, as a proportion of the total workforce they have slightly declined